 - Openness to questions and diverse theological views as expressed by our youth

-- Fun-loving and collaborative
+- Fun-loving and collaborative with our dedicated lay leaders

 - Responsible and safety-conscious